serokell/blog-posts/Website deployment for Runtime Verification/article.md

     };
 }
 ```
-We define `nixosConfigurations.hello-world-server` output by specifying previously defiled server configuration in the `modules` attribute.
+We define `nixosConfigurations.hello-world-server` output by specifying previously defined server configuration in the `modules` attribute.

 In deploy output we need to define a node named `hello-world-server`.
 Node can have multiple profiles, but in our case, we only deploy the profile `system`.
 Activation script for the `system` profile is generated with `deploy-rs.lib.${system}.activate.nixos` from the previously defined server configuration.